MauricioMoraisZage/MauricioMoraisZage/README.md

 ## About Me

-- Backend-focused software engineer working with APIs, relational databases and containerised applications
+* Backend-focused software engineer working with APIs, relational databases and containerised applications
-- Completed the **42 Luanda Common Core**, with practical foundations in C, C++, Linux, algorithms, memory management, networking and debugging
+* Building public open-source contribution experience in the Fastify ecosystem, with pull requests opened in Fastify core and fastify-plugin
-- Completed the fifth academic year of **Computer Engineering**; final thesis in progress, with defence expected in 2027
+* Completed the **42 Luanda Common Core**, with practical foundations in C, C++, Linux, algorithms, memory management, networking and debugging
-- Experienced with command-line Git workflows, Docker-based environments, REST APIs and PostgreSQL-backed systems
+* Completed the fifth academic year of **Computer Engineering**; final thesis in progress, with defence expected in 2027
-- Currently studying contribution workflows in established Linux, cloud and backend open-source projects
+* Experienced with command-line Git workflows, Docker-based environments, REST APIs and PostgreSQL-backed systems
-- Open to remote and international junior software engineering and backend opportunities
+* Open to remote and international junior software engineering and backend opportunities

 ---